oracle-devrel/kubernetes-mutating-admission-controller/MutatingAdmissionController/README.md

   # names can be grouped together for convenience of management HOWEVER
   # in that case the name used in the substitution must include all elements of the name separated .
   # so basically JSON object notation.
-  # so for example looking at this then if the substitution found a name of {{imageRegistry.localOCIR}} then
+  # so for example looking at this then if the substitution found a name of ...imageRegistry.localOCIR... then
   # it would be replaced with "fra.ocir.io"
   imageRegistry:
     localOCIR: "fra.ocir.io"